pkoos/DarkCastle/README.md

 docker build -t `container_tag` .
 ```

-Once the container is built, start it using the following command:
+Once the container is built, from the Docker program go to Images, and next to the image click run.
+Click optional settings, give the container a name, and fill out local port as 6969 (to match the exposed port in the container).

 ```
-docker start
+TODO: Figure out how to do the above step in the command line.
 ```

 The following command will get you into the container itself: